Span bolster: Locomotives

 The most common use on locomotives is to give a more flexible alternative to a four-axle truck; two two-axle trucks linked by a span bolster allows the wheels to follow a curve better, without excessive side forces or the need for lateral motion of the axles in the truck.
 The use of a span bolster is normally signified in the AAR wheel arrangement notation by a + sign; thus a locomotive with two span bolsters, each with two two-axle trucks (the most common arrangement) is a B+B-B+B.

 Freight cars

 Span bolsters have been used for some high-capacity freight cars.
-The most common use is for large flatcars to haul large, heavy loads.
+The most common use is for large flatcars to haul very heavy loads.
 These cars need many axles to distribute the weight.
-Specialized Schnabel cars with up to 72 wheels have been built for carrying large heavy items.
+Specialized Schnabel cars with up to 72 wheels have been built for carrying heavy items.
 Often the span bolsters connecting the trucks are connected by additional span bolsters to the car.
 The use of span-bolster-connected trucks is essential to allow the load to be transported through curves.